Automated Alignment between Elicitation Interviews and Requirements: Related Work

-\textbf{Retrieval, blocking, and reranking.} Our \emph{embedding-based blocking} and \emph{pairwise matching} mirror standard IR practice: bi-encoders for fast similarity search \cite{reimers-gurevych-2019-sentence}, cross-encoder rerankers for precise scoring \cite{nogueira2019passage}, and classical efficiency techniques for reducing quadratic comparisons \cite{blockingSurvey}.
-Unlike open-domain retrieval, our goal is not answering a query but preserving alignment \emph{recall} at minimal token cost so that a stronger judge can operate on a pruned set of story–chunk pairs.
+\textbf{Retrieval, blocking, and reranking.} Our \emph{embedding-based blocking} and \emph{pairwise matching} mirror standard information retrieval practice: bi-encoders for fast similarity search \cite{reimers-gurevych-2019-sentence}, cross-encoder rerankers for precise scoring \cite{nogueira2019passage}, and techniques for reducing quadratic comparisons \cite{blockingSurvey}.
+Unlike open-domain retrieval, we do not aim at answering a query but preserving alignment \emph{recall} at minimal token cost, so that a stronger judge can examine a pruned set of story–chunk pairs.

-\textbf{LLM-as-a-judge.} There is evidence of strong agreement of LLMs and human preferences in grading outputs, with growing understanding of biases and mitigation \cite{Zheng2023LLMasJudge}. \tts leverages LLM-as-a-judge constrained to \emph{pairwise, source-grounded} decisions at the chunk level.
-No prior work we are aware of operationalizes a \emph{text-to-story} alignment task with correctness/completeness.
+\textbf{LLM-as-a-judge.} There is evidence of strong agreement of LLMs and human preferences in grading outputs, with growing understanding of biases and mitigation \cite{Zheng2023LLMasJudge}. \tts leverages LLM-as-a-judge constrained to \emph{pairwise} decisions at the chunk level.
+No prior RE work focuses on \emph{interview-to-story} alignment task with faithfulness/coverage.